-According to Larson, two new columns will need to be generated.
-So, create two new columns named "Xi's" and "Xn's" with Formula Column properties.
+According to Larson, two new columns need to be generated.
+So, create two columns named "Xi's" and "Xn's" having the Formula Column Property.
 Then, using JMP's Formula Editor, define these formulas:

-Once these columns are created, they will need to be "stacked."
-From the Tables menu, select Stack and choose the columns "Xi's" and "Xn's" to be stacked, and also, change the name of the stacked column from the default "_Stacked_" to "Y" (Figure 1).
+Once these columns are created, they need to be "stacked."
+From the Tables menu, select Stack and select the columns "Xi's" and "Xn's" to be stacked, and also, change the name of the stacked column from the default "_Stacked_" to "Y" (Figure 1).

-Now, all that is necessary to run the model is an appropriate frequency column.
-Using the If function (found in the JMP Formula Editor's Conditional list) create one more additional column "Frequency" with the formula as shown below in Figure 2.
+The last item necessary to run the model is an appropriate frequency column added to the stacked data table.
+Using the If function (found in the Formula Editor's Conditional function list), create one more column named "Frequency" with the formula shown in Figure 2 below.

 The final data table should appear as shown in Table 2.

-The surrogate data has been generated, so the ANOVA can now be performed.
-From the Analyze menu, choose Fit Y by X. Specify "Treatment" as the "X", "Y" as the "Y", and "Frequency" as the "Freq" and click OK to run the analysis.
+The surrogate data has been generated so the ANOVA can now be performed.
+From the Analyze menu, choose Fit Y by X. Specify "Treatment" as "X", "Y" as "Y", and "Frequency" as "Freq," then click OK to run the analysis.
 The first item seen in the output is a scatterplot of the points.
-From the Oneway Analysis pulldown menu, choose Means/Anova/t Test to get the resulting output as seen in Figure 3.
+From the Oneway Analysis red triangle menu, click on Means/Anova to produce the resulting output seen in Figure 3.

 Summary of Fit